MatOgr/InDeSTra/README.md

 ![alt text](imgs/process_flow.png "Process flow")

-# Model
+# Models

-### Encoder Decoder Semantic Segmentation
+## Encoder Decoder Semantic Segmentation
 The model's architecture consists of two submodels: Semantic Segmentation and CycleGAN model.
 The first was pretrained on the MID ADE20K dataset, a well-known industry benchmark.

 ![model enc-dec](imgs/model_enc-dec.png "Encoder decoder architecture")

-### CycleGAN
+## CycleGAN
 CycleGAN - the second model, has learnt characteristics of different decorations from images collected in a dataset as a part of the project.

 ![model disc](imgs/model_gan.png "GAN Architecture")

 # Data
 The data has been collected across two major interior design platforms.
-The resulting dataset consists of over 12,837 images representing nine styles of decoration.
-The division of classes across collections is observable in the graph below.
+The resulting dataset consists of over 12.000 images representing nine styles of decoration, from which ~4700, considered as the most valuable – emphasizing characteristics of the design styles – have been used to train the models.
+The rest of the images, has been ordered to be annotated, to be used in further experiments.
+The division of classes across collections of annotated images is observable in the graph below.
 ![images data](imgs/data_chart.png "Data collection")